hashgraph/hedera-improvement-proposal/HIP/hip-17.md

    repeated TokenTransferList tokenTransfers = 2;
 }

-+message NftTransfer {
++ /* A sender account, a receiver account, and the serial number of an NFT of a Token with NON_FUNGIBLE_UNIQUE type. */ +message NftTransfer {
 +   AccountID senderAccountID = 1;  // Sending account
 +   AccountID receiverAccountID = 2;  // Receiving account